5 Problems with Amazon Dropshipping (And What to Do Instead)

 Many dropshippers we speak with are starting with a couple of products and a few hundred dollars.
 They’re small businesses hoping to grow larger.
 With profit-per-item being exceptionally low in the dropshipping world, that can mean scaling is complicated.

-If your resources aren’t focused on growth, you can quickly burn through your cash and not generate enough revenue to replenish your stock.
+If your resources aren’t focused on growth, you can quickly burn through your cash and not generate enough revenue to replenish your stock and maintain the relevance of your product listing.
 This can also occur if you’re spending on highly competitive keyword advertising, where it becomes difficult to break even on marketing spend.

 To combat this, skip out on those big-ticket items in most cases.
 These often have relatively small margins and high costs for packaging and shipping.
 Small items, especially low-price accessories, can lead to higher volumes of sales and greater profitability because you can reach margins close to 100%.